jamestewartjr/birthday-countdown/README.md

 The purpose of this project is to help members of DOT establish their skills by co-creating on a birthday countdown of significant figures.

+## Context

+You will find this project useful if you have some experience with Javascript, HTML, and CSS.
+Previous experience with MVC frameworks or templating engines will be helpful, but is not necessary.
+This project will be useful for those who would like to learn/gain experience in React (frontend Javascript) and MomentJs (configuring dates).

 ## Installation and Setup

 To install packages, type the following command in your terminal: